We’ve heard the saying that fast fashion is harmful to our planet.

 Fast-fashion companies will continue to produce based on market demands.
 Cheap fabric allows brands to keep their prices low, but it also is more susceptible to rips, holes, and tears causing the consumer to go through clothes more often, while slowly killing the planet.
 Produce, purchase, rip, repurchase, and the cycle continues.

 The fast-fashion industry averages at around 1 billion garments produced annually.
 Where do all the discarded garments end up?
 Landfills.
 According to BBC news, three in five garments end up in a landfill by the end of the year.
-Fast-fashion profits off of continuous purchasing habits, trends, and new styles that people are blindly throwing their clothes away without realizing the costs.
+Fast-fashion profits off of continuous purchasing habits, trends, and new styles that people are blindly throwing their clothes and kinis away without realizing the costs.

 What are the social costs?